Omni Calculator logo

 How to calculate turnover rate?

-Now that you know what turnover rate is, let's move on and learn how to calculate it.
-Luckily, the turnover rate formula is an easy one, so calculating it on your own should not be too complicated.
+Now that you know what the turnover rate is, let's move on and learn how to calculate it.
+Luckily, the turnover rate formula is easy, so calculating it on your own should not be too complicated.

 If you want to do the calculations yourself, use the following turnover rate formula: